Democracy and the democratic process are two terms that often go hand in hand.

 - the existence of good governance and the rule of law,

 - a culture of political participation including robust civil society keeping the government engaged with its citizens.

 Democracy is essentially about choice, the choice of policies and personalities.
 Free elections enhance freedom of choice.

-In addition are the freedoms of speech and association.
+In addition, are the freedoms of speech and association.
 Freedom of speech appeals to reason with the reason being the basis of democracy.
 Freedom of association conceives parties (groups with similar interests consolidating to formulate policies and to meet common ends).
-None of the freedoms are secured without rule of law and independent judiciary.
+None of the freedoms are secured without the rule of law and an independent judiciary.